mozilla/looker-hub/README.md

 This is the base branch.
 All generated branches are derived from this branch directly, and files in this branch are kept as-is in the generated branches.

-## base branch and why it matters
+## `base` branch and why it matters

-`base` branch plays an important role in the lookml generation process and should not be deleted!
+The `base` branch plays an important role in the LookML generation process and should not be deleted!

-`base` branch contains some pre-defined `looker-hub` content which should remain and be unchanged after generation.
-If the generate command overwrites any files found in the `base` branch it exits with an error exit code prior to pushing the changes to this repo.
+The `base` branch contains pre-defined `looker-hub` content which should remain and be unchanged after generation.
+If the `generate` command overwrites any files found in the `base` branch it exits with an error exit code prior to pushing the changes to this repo.

-More detailed description of the lookml generate process can be found [here](https://github.com/mozilla/lookml-generator#generate-command-explained---high-level-explanation).
+More detailed description of the LookML generate process can be found [here](https://github.com/mozilla/lookml-generator#generate-command-explained---high-level-explanation).